Donald-Watts/Ontos-AI/README.md

 * Ontos AI-XRC - is here...

 ## Who Built This?
-adlsconsulting.com
-ADLS Creations,
+ADLS Consulting,
 Ontos is not a demo—it is math embedded into code, tokens, ethics, and reasoning.

 ## Warning

 Ontos AI is not open-source.
-Ontos and all it's counterparts are private symbolic tagging and orchestration system developed by ADLS Creations.
+Ontos and all it's counterparts are private symbolic tagging and orchestration system developed by ADLS Consulting.
 Proprietary system.
 This project is under active development.
 This is your one pager.

 \*\*\[Contact: ADLS Creations, [limited.adls@gmail.com](mailto:limited.adls@gmail.com) \*\***]**